tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior.md

 <!-- * `ExtendVote` will be called exactly once at all processes;
 * `VerifyVoteExtension` will be called exactly _n-1_ times at each validator process, where _n_ is the number of validators, and will always return _accept_ in its `Response*`; -->
-* `BeginBlock` will be called exactly once at all processes, conveying the same prepared block that all calls to `PrepareProposal` and `ProcessProposal` had previously reported for height _h_; and
+*  `BeginBlock` will be called exactly once at all processes, conveying the same prepared block header that all calls to `PrepareProposal` and `ProcessProposal` had previously reported for height _h_; and
 * `DeliverTx` will be called exactly once for each transaction within the block.
-* `EndBlock` will be called exactly once after `DeliverTx` has been executed for all transactions and marks the end of processing for a particular block.
+* `EndBlock` will be called exactly once after `DeliverTx` has been executed for all transactions and marks the end of processing for the block.
 * `Commit` will finally be called exactly once at all processes at the end of height _h_.

 However, the Application logic must be ready to cope with any possible run of Tendermint for a given